pr9000/doclang/iso-standard.md

 | `<nl/>`| - | new line, table row separator |

 OTSL enables easy error detection and correction during sequence generation, making it LLM friendly.
-A notable attribute of OTSL is that it has the capability of achieving lossless conversion to HTML.
+A notable trait of OTSL is that it has the capability of achieving lossless conversion to HTML.

 The OTSL representation follows these syntax rules: